-- It takes a few seconds to save a pattern to the machine's memory. - See page 172 for information on retrieving a saved pattern. - Press when the pattern you want to save is in the sewing screen.
+- It takes a few seconds to save a pattern to the machine's memory. - See page 170 for information on retrieving a saved pattern.

 → The "Saving" screen is displayed.
 When the pattern is saved, the display returns to the original screen automatically.